Dannydropz/phuketradar/design_guidelines.md

-# Design Guidelines: Phuket News Aggregator
+# Design Guidelines: Phuket Radar

 ## Design Approach
 **Reference-Based Approach**: Inspired by Morning Brew's clean, newsletter-style aesthetic combined with modern news platforms like The Information and Substack.
 Focus on readability, speed, and professional journalism presentation.